-(1) Plans indicating the location of the lighting fixtures; type of lights, height of lights and levels of illumination; shade, type and height of lighting poles; and bases, deflectors and beam directions shall be submitted to the town manager for approval.

-(2) Lighting fixtures and lighting poles, including mounting bases, shall not exceed 18 feet in height from grade, shall be of decorative nature and shall be in harmony with the site architecture design, the adjacent area and the neighborhood.
-Decorative lighting poles and bases shall be constructed of anodized aluminum, pigmented concrete, fiberglass or other materials of similar characteristics as approved by the town manager.

-(3) Outdoor lighting shall be designed so that any overspill of lighting onto adjacent properties shall not exceed one-half foot-candle (vertical) and one-half foot-candle (horizontal) illumination on adjacent properties.
-An outdoor lighting installation shall not be placed in permanent use until a letter of compliance from a registered architect or engineer is provided to the town manager, certifying that the installation has been field- checked and meets the requirements set forth above.

-(4) The town manager may issue a permit for such proposed outdoor lighting, if, after review of the plans and after consideration of the design characteristics of the lighting fixtures and lighting poles and bases, they are found to be in harmony with the site architecture design, the adjacent area and the neighborhood, will be deflected, shaded and focused away from adjacent properties; and will not be a nuisance to adjacent properties and traffic.

-(5) All of the foregoing installations shall conform to the South Florida Building Code.
+- (1) Plans indicating the location of the lighting fixtures; type of lights, height of lights and levels of illumination; shade, type and height of lighting poles; and bases, deflectors and beam directions shall be submitted to the town manager for approval. - (2) Lighting fixtures and lighting poles, including mounting bases, shall not exceed 18 feet in height from grade, shall be of decorative nature and shall be in harmony with the site architecture design, the adjacent area and the neighborhood.
+Decorative lighting poles and bases shall be constructed of anodized aluminum, pigmented concrete, fiberglass or other materials of similar characteristics as approved by the town manager. - (3) Outdoor lighting shall be designed so that any overspill of lighting onto adjacent properties shall not exceed one-half foot-candle (vertical) and one-half foot-candle (horizontal) illumination on adjacent properties.
+An outdoor lighting installation shall not be placed in permanent use until a letter of compliance from a registered architect or engineer is provided to the town manager, certifying that the installation has been field- checked and meets the requirements set forth above. - (4) The town manager may issue a permit for such proposed outdoor lighting, if, after review of the plans and after consideration of the design characteristics of the lighting fixtures and lighting poles and bases, they are found to be in harmony with the site architecture design, the adjacent area and the neighborhood, will be deflected, shaded and focused away from adjacent properties; and will not be a nuisance to adjacent properties and traffic. - (5) All of the foregoing installations shall conform to the South Florida Building Code.

-(6) Lighting on properties designated H120 shall provide fixtures and shields to maintain light shed cut offs in accordance with regulations of the Department of Environmental Protection, specifically as it relates to properties fronting or adjacent to turtle nesting habitats.
-Commented [EM128]: All local building codes have been eliminated by state statute, the state now has only one building code, the Florida Building Code.
+- (6) Lighting on properties designated H120 shall provide fixtures and shields to maintain light shed cut offs in accordance with regulations of the Department of Environmental Protection, specifically as it relates to properties fronting or adjacent to turtle nesting habitats. - (7) All lighting shall be controlled by photocell controls.